 Document Authoring for React apps

-Import a DOCX file, make edits, and export a high-fidelity PDF or DOCX without touching the backend.
+Import a DOCX file, make edits, and export a high-fidelity PDF or DOCX file without touching the backend.
 The frame below is the live React DOCX editor component — load a sample file and watch the react DOCX library power a full-featured, JavaScript word processor for React.

 React DOCX editor demo